buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralMember.md

 # IfcStructuralMember

-The abstract entity _IfcStructuralMember_ is the superclass of all structural items which represent the idealized structural behavior of building elements.
+The abstract entity _IfcStructuralMember_ is the superclass of all structural items which represent the idealized structural behavior of building elements.<!-- end of definition -->

 > HISTORY New entity in IFC2x2.

 { .change-ifc2x4}
 > IFC4 CHANGE Use definitions moved to supertype and subtypes.

 ## Attributes